kirchners-manta/MakroLyzer/docs/source/02_Usage.rst

   ``dihedral-range {abs,nonabs}``
   ``--dihedral-file``
       Calculate the dihedral angles of the macromolecular structure along the backbones of the substructures.
+      One file containing the counts of the dihedral angles in bins of 1 degree is created for each substructure and a file containing a list for each substructure containing the dihedral angles along the backbone are created.
       **dihedral-range** specifies whether to calculate the absolute dihedral angles or the non-absolute dihedral angles.
       Provide a file name for the output if desired.
+The list file will be named ``<output_file>_list.csv`` and the counts file will be named ``<output_file>.csv``.
       *Optional.
 Default: dihedrals.csv*